- 1 sheet refrigerated pie crust

 - 1/3 cup finely chopped crystallized ginger

 - Preheat oven to 350°.
-On a lightly floured surface, unroll pastry.
-Transfer pastry to a 9-in. pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges.
+On a lightly floured surface, unroll crust.
+Transfer to a 9-in. pie plate and trim to 1/2 in. beyond edge of plate; flute edges.

 - In a large bowl, whisk eggs, pumpkin, cream, sugars, cinnamon, salt, allspice, nutmeg and cloves.
-Pour into pastry shell.
+Pour into crust.
 Bake 40 minutes.

 - In a small bowl, combine flour and brown sugar; cut in butter until crumbly.
 Stir in walnuts and ginger.
 Gently sprinkle over filling.

-- Bake 15-25 minutes longer or until a knife inserted near the center comes out clean.
+- Bake 15-25 minutes longer or until a knife inserted in the center comes out clean.
 Cool on a wire rack.
 Refrigerate leftovers.
 Yield: 8 servings.

 "My favorite pumpkin pie.
 The topping is perfect.
 No issues with the recipe."